 Software is an essential part of much modern research, and can serve as a competitive advantage or something to hold you back.
 Software that is a byproduct of research work, could include code and scripts for modifying and processing the data, analyzing data, and running simulations - even if it doesn't have an apparent direct use.
 Will open software serve to bring you more citations, or closed software make your work harder to build upon?

 - Choose and give your code a license from the start, depending on your strategic goals.

-- Use a version control system – which one you choose is up to you, but Github is by far the most common these days.
+- Use a version control system – which one you choose is up to you, but git + Github or Gitlab is by far the most common these days.

 - Publish your code to a public repository.
 If you desire citations, use Github + Zenodo, or publish an archive to any other location.

 Before beginning a project, the single most important consideration is to choose a license.
 Due to copyright law, all software is by default non-reusable.
 Licenses allow anything from "Use it for anything as long as you allow anyone else to use your work" to "use for anything, including commercial purposes.
 Without choosing a license, even the original authors may lose ability to fully use their software in the future.

 The main consideration is a viral license or permissive license.
 A viral license means that any derivative works must also be equally open - this is used when one wants to give an advantage to open work, though it can still be used by open companies.
 A permissive license allows anyone to use the software for any purpose, even in closed commercial software.

 To decide a license, the site https://choosealicense.com/ provides good advice.
 Aalto-specific information can be found at Open Source on the Aalto Scientific Computing Guide.
 The two most commonly recommended licenses are: